kadonne/Database-Project/README.md

 ## Contributing

 This is an academic project completed as part of a Database Systems course.
-For questions or clarifications, please contact the team members.
+For questions or clarifications, please contact the lead team member.

 ## License